CloudNativeStudyGroup/Linux-Foundation-Coupons/README.md

 ---
 ### [65% OFF] Linux Foundation Cyber Monday [ Expires Dec 9 ]

-There are three coupon codes depending on the type of the certification/certification bundles.
+There are three coupon codes depending on the type of the certification/certification bundle.

 **Coupon code:** CW25K8BUNCD